Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/lowThrustTrajectory.rst

 .. class:: SimsFlanaganLegSettings

 This is the settings class for :literal:`SimsFlanaganLeg` object.
-Among other inputs, it requires the user to provide the number of segments into which the trajectory is to be subdivided, according to the Sims-Flanagan parametrisation method (more details here (ADD LINK) ).
+Among other inputs, it requires the user to provide the number of segments into which the trajectory is to be subdivided, according to the Sims-Flanagan parametrisation method (more details here :ref:`tudatFeaturesSimsFlanagan`).
 An :literal:`OptimisationSettings` object is also to be provided to solve the Sims-Flanagan parametrised optimisation problem.

 .. code-block:: cpp